spotify/klio/docs/src/userguide/pipeline/metrics.rst

 (referred to as "native" metrics within Klio), and additionally provides a metrics logger (via the standard library's :mod:`logging` module).

-.. _stackdriver-log-metrics-deprecation-notice:

-.. admonition:: Deprecated: Stackdriver Log-based Metrics
-    :class: warning

-    Klio's support for `Stackdriver log-based metrics <https://cloud.google.com/logging/docs/logs-based-metrics/>`_ has been deprecated since version ``21.3.0`` and will be removed in a future release.
-    Instead, Klio now provides a :class:`NativeMetricsClient <klio.metrics.native.NativeMetricsClient>` that will automatically create and emit metrics to Dataflow Monitoring when the job runs on Dataflow via Beam's `metrics API <https://beam.apache.org/documentation/programming-guide/#metrics>`_.

-    Klio uses this native metrics client automatically, so **no migration changes are needed**.

 Quickstart Example
 ------------------